Cayman Court provides valuable guidance on dealing with frozen assets under Libyan sanctions

 Further, the emphasis by the court on the character of funds as ‘financial assets’ is helpful as it clarifies that simple corporate governance measures taken in respect of frozen shares, such as changes to composition of the board, should not require prior approval of the relevant competent authority.
 The decision of the Justice Segal to favour the more purposive interpretation of the Upper Brook Funds rather than Palladyne’s more literal view is also, in our view, consistent with the more general body of law emerging in sanctions cases beyond the Cayman Islands.

-If you have any questions, please contact Harneys’ Financial and Economic Sanctions team or your usual contact.
+If you have any questions, please reach out to your usual contact.

 5 February 2019.